moj-analytical-services/user-guidance/source/documentation/tools/airflow.md

 There are a few key concepts of Airflow:

-- an Airflow pipeline is defined by a directed acyclic graph (DAG), which is made up of a number of individual tasks
+- an Airflow pipeline is defined by a Directed Acyclic Graph (DAG), which is made up of a number of individual tasks
 - a DAG could be simple, for example, `task_1 >> task_2 >> task_3`, meaning run `task_1` then `task_2` then `task_3`
 - a task can be dependent on multiple previous tasks and can trigger multiple other tasks when it is completed
 - each pipeline has a GitHub repository, containing code files that will be run (for example, R or Python scripts) plus configuration files that define the environment in which each task will be run